-The goal is to change the conversation and hear different voices on a variety of topics, including performance/pay/compensation, reskilling, workforce reform, how technology affects people, etc.
+The goal is to change the conversation and hear different voices on a variety of topics, such as performance, pay and compensation, reskilling, workforce reform and how technology affects people.

 When we compare the federal government generically to industry, there’s an opportunity for greater focus on the long-term career progression.
 In this scenario, the progression of skill levels is vital, not just vertical management “promotions” due to the amount of time at the job.
 If we take IT employees, that means skills in emerging technologies.
 The government is looking to retrain some 300,000 employees over the next three years by leveraging design thinking and other modern methods.
 Traditional change management practices just won’t cut it anymore.